baludoddi/primilyNew/src/pages/home/index.md

         uses include finding store locations, business hours, promotional specials, call routing to a departments or person and any other information your caller may require.
-      image: /img/routing.png
+      image:
       icon: share
     - head: Our AVAS Service
       description: >-
         We offer cloud hosted virtual mobile number solution that help customers to connect to the right department in any       organization/business in short span of time and ensures no business call is lost
-      image: /img/routing.png
+      image:
       icon: cloud
     - head: Virtural Phone Number
       description: >-
         Using a Hosted Virtual Phone Number in the cloud there is no hardware purchase.
 In minutes add additional numbers as you need them and in any area code you like.
-      image: /img/routing.png
+      image:
       icon: call
     - head: Pay as you Go and Grow
       description: >-
         Start with a low cost Pay-as-you-go service and add additional services and feature as you business grows.
-      image: /img/routing.png
+      image:
       icon: attach_money
     - head: Automated Surveys
       description: >-
         Create a automated voice survey to get feedback on on your service, products, etc.
-      image: /img/routing.png
+      image:
       icon: autorenew
   video:
     src: 'https://www.youtube.com/embed/mzW3382PST8'
 description:
-  cardHead: Description of the Mobile App
+  cardHead: 'Description of the Mobile App'
   description: >-
     Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Integer tincidunt efficitur vestibulum.
 Phasellus nisl leo, congue eu malesuada lobortis, fringilla et nulla.
   cards:
+    descriptionlist:
       - description: >-
           We offer cloud hosted virtual mobile number solution that help customers to connect to the right department in any organization/business in short span of time and ensures no business call is lost
         head: Our AVAS Service
         icon: security
       - description: >-
           Using a Hosted Virtual Phone Number in the cloud there is no hardware purchase.
 In minutes add additional numbers as you need them and in any area code you like.
         head: Virtural Phone Number
         icon: reply_all
       - description: >-
           Start with a low cost Pay-as-you-go service and add additional services and feature as you business grows.
         head: Pay as you Go and Grow
         icon: insert_drive_file
       - description: >-
           Create a automated voice survey to get feedback on on your service, products, etc.
         head: Automated Surveys
         icon: monetization_on
   mainImage: /img/iphone-w1.png
   playstoreImage: /img/d1.png
 appGalley: